Grade 12 Course Descriptions and Pre-Requisites

 Physics 30 is a comprehensive introduction to foundational concepts in Physics.
 Learners will study how and why objects move in both straight and circular paths.
 They will work through some of the great conservation laws, analyze collisions between objects and work with electric and magnetic fields.
 Learners will enter the era of Modern Physics and introduce the fields of Quantum Mechanics, Einstein’s Theory of Relativity, Nuclear Physics and Radioactivity.

-Practical & Applied Arts A30 - Construction, Electrical, Robotics
+Practical & Applied Arts A30 - Construction, Carpentry Electrical, Food Studies, Robotics

 No pre-requisite required

-This is a survey class and students will complete modules relating to construction, electrical, and robotics.
+This is a survey class and students will complete modules relating to construction, carpentry, electrical, food studies and robotics.

 *Practical & Applied Arts B30 – Outdoor Education